vehlwn/NumberConverter/README.md

 # NumberConverter
 Convert integers and fixed point reals between number systems.
 Supports number systems form 2 to 36.
-Alphabet is '0-9a-z\.'.
+Alphabet is '0-9a-z\\.'.
 Input strings are case insensitive.
-Parsing of input string stops when meets wrong character in a given system and shows you an error message.
+Parsing of input string stops when meets the first wrong character in a given system and shows you an error message.
 Length of numbers is limited olny by your available memory as the program depends on Boost multiprecision integers (MPI).

-The program is written in C++17 and depends on Boost for MPIs and Qt for interface.
+The program is written in C++17 and depends on [Boost](https://www.boost.org/) for MPIs and [Qt](https://www.qt.io/) for interface.

 ## Pseudocode
 ### Main procedure